Anonymous Bitcoin Wallets: Full Guide

 - Samourai randomizes the number of change outputs for each send.
 This makes it difficult for anyone to gather wallet address metadata.

-- Samourai has Tor and VPN support that allows you to send all your transactions via an anonymous IP address.
+- Samourai has Tor and is using the best VPN that allows you to send all your transactions via an anonymous IP address.

 - Bitcoin Network Health Monitoring.